 Divorce can lead to a great deal of confusion.
 You may be unsure about your financial future as well as how the end of a marriage will impact your children.
 This confusion is worsened when you are concerned about how property and debt will be divided.
 You may be unsure about what will happen to your home, your business, your retirement, and more.
-Our Melbourne, Florida divorce lawyer assists with property division in all cases.
-If you are unsure as to your property rights, and are considering divorce, then contact our attorney to schedule an initial consultation.
+Our Melbourne, Florida divorce lawyers assist with property division in all cases.
+If you are unsure as to your property rights, and are considering divorce, then contact our attorneys to schedule an initial consultation.

-Melbourne, Florida attorney handling the distribution of martial assets following a divorce
+Melbourne, Florida attorneys handling the distribution of martial assets following a divorce

 Florida is a not a “community property” state.
 This means that marital assets are not necessarily divided fifty-fifty at the end of a contested divorce.
 Instead our state requires that property be equitably divided.
 This means that the Court will award assets on the basis of what it feels is fair after considering all of the evidence.
 It is crucial that you retain legal representation in a disputed case as the award of property, and assignment of debt, can have a drastic impact on your future once your case is completed.

 Property and debt acquired during the marriage will be considered marital property and debt during a divorce.
 Assets or debts acquired before the marriage, acquired by gift, or acquired by inheritance will be considered separate.
 Our state’s courts will consider a variety of factors when deciding how property and debt should be divided.
 Factors the Judge will consider include the length of the marriage, each spouse’s economic circumstances, whether a spouse gave up a career for the marriage, as well as several other factors.
 It is important to understand that the divisions will not necessarily be equal.